MunKeat/cs4224f-cassandra/README.md

 6. You will be prompted to confirm the correct `cqlsh` path

 7. By the completion of the script, the data would have been imported into the cassandra database.
-To repeat the experiment with different configuration, ruhn step 4 to step 6 with different `config.txt`
+To repeat the experiment with different configuration, run step 4 to step 6 with different `config.txt`

 <hr/>